Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Balanced Quantum K-Means

-As the AQC qubit system is an Ising model, it requires formulating $E(\vct{X} | Z)$ and $E(Z)$ quadratic in the optimization variables $Z$, enabling the joint discovery of assignments and cluster means.
-This is achieved by using the maximum likelihood estimator of the mean, resulting in a quadratic energy formulation that fits the Ising model in Equation~\ref{eq:quadratic_penalty}
+As the AQC qubit system is an Ising model, it requires formulating $E(X | Z)$ and $E(Z)$ quadratic in the optimization variables $Z$, enabling the joint discovery of assignments and cluster means.
+This is achieved by using the maximum likelihood estimator of the mean $\mu_k=\frac{1}{s_k} \sum_i Z_{ki} x_i$, resulting in a quadratic energy formulation that fits the Ising model in Equation~\ref{eq:quadratic_penalty}

-The second energy term $E(Z)$ in Equation~\ref{eq:boltzmann_cluster}, modeling the prior distribution over possible assignments cannot exactly be embedded in the Ising model.
-We therefore use the quadratic penalty method as shows in Equation~\eqref{eq:quadratic_penalty} to approximate the energy of an indicator function.
-Importantly, this does not influence the energy of feasible solutions, as $\lambda||\vct{G}\vct{x} - \vct{d}||_2^2$ evaluates to zero for all solutions that fulfill the clustering constraints.
+The second energy term $E(Z)$ in Equation~\ref{eq:boltzmann_cluster}, modeling the prior distribution over possible assignments cannot exactly be embedded in the Ising model and is approximated using Lagrange multipliers.
+Importantly, this does not influence the energy of feasible solutions relevant in the posterior distribution, as the penalty evaluates to zero for these.